Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Appendix

 \subsection{VI.
 Hessian analysis}

 ~~

-The unrestricted density functional theory for two-electrons' system has two orbital wavefunctions $(\psi_+,\psi_-)$.
-The model we discussed below is local spin density approximation without correlation energy functional.
-Total energy functional is $E(\psi)$ is
+The model we investigate in this work is the local spin density approximation (LDA) (without correlation energy contributions).
+As above the ground singlet state spin unrestricted density functional theory for this two-electron system defines two orbital wave-functions $(\psi_+,\psi_-)$.
+The total energy functional is $E(\psi)$ is

 where $V_R(x)$ is the nuclear potential.
 The constraints on $(\psi_+,\psi_-)$ are